Revisiting India’s Independence: Geopolitical Significance Then And Now – Analysis

 India has economic interdependence with each of the three major powers in varying degrees.
 But economic integration does not last at the time of crisis.
 India must continue to have creative strategic co-operation with each of these powers to excel in the geopolitical chess game.

+Dr. Jyoti Prasad Das is a strategic affairs analyst from Guwahati, Assam, India.
 This article appeared at The Foreign Policy Journal and is reprinted with permission.